wagov/wasocshared/docs/guidelines/network-management.md

 This guideline is intended to define a pragmatic target for an entities network architecture to enable effective network management with modern tooling.
 This guide is structured around the [use cases for a complex network](#network-use-cases) with a design that can be adopted incrementally based on an agencies requirements.

-Agencies should aim for a goal to minimise network complexity to allow easier adoption, training and management of the network.
-Remove as much risk as possible by prioritising use of managed cloud services, and avoid legacy VPNs (IPSEC/SSL).
-Utilise modern VPN solutions such as [WireGuard](https://www.wireguard.com/) or [MASQUE-based](https://blog.cloudflare.com/masque-building-a-new-protocol-into-cloudflare-warp/) VPNs.
+Organisations should strive to reduce network complexity to facilitate its adoption, training, and management.
+They should mitigate risks as much as possible by favouring managed cloud services and steering clear of legacy VPNs like IPSEC or SSL.
+Instead, they should adopt contemporary VPN solutions like [WireGuard](https://www.wireguard.com/) or [MASQUE-based](https://blog.cloudflare.com/masque-building-a-new-protocol-into-cloudflare-warp/) VPNs

 ## Modern Network Design